Spyros2004/K-Means-Clustering/README.md

 # K-Means-Clustering

-This is an attempt at emulating a basic k-means clustering algorithm.
+This is an attempt at implementing a basic k-means clustering algorithm.